-The afternoon program is a prekindergarten designed for 4 year olds with existing preschool exposure.
+The afternoon program is a pre-kindergarten designed for children ages 4-5 (not yet eligible for kindergarten) with existing preschool exposure.
 Children will continue to hone preschool skills as well as receive thematic, focused early academic skills instruction that will prepare them for kindergarten.

 Children with special needs are referred for admission to the Early Education Program through the Special Education Department of the Abington Public Schools.
 Referrals often come through early intervention programs.
 However, anyone who believes their child may need services can receive further information by contacting the Abington Early Education Program, Monday through Friday from 8:00 AM – 3:00 PM at (781) 982-2195.